tlaselbat/Travel-Mobility/README.md

 Horse can now swim and ride in rafts

-_jeb nametag can be added to a horse, for colorful effects**
+_jeb nametag can be added to a horse, for colorful effects</sub>